 Yes… we do have to write codes for our software, but we don’t do it tirelessly.
-Are you insane?
+Are you insane?!

 The truth is, we spent only 20% of our day writing codes.
 Whereas for the other 80%, we spent on reading codes.
 Almost all of the software products are the result of a team of software engineers.
 This means as a software engineer, you almost never work alone.
-You always have a team who contributed and writing codes in the same codebase.
+You always have a team who contributed and wrote codes in the same codebase.
 Sometimes you need to read a bunch of code first to give you a general idea where the best place to start your implementation.
 In the refactoring² scheme, you need to read the previous code to get the gist of what the previous engineers want to achieve and/or avoid.
 You also need to give a review to someone else’s new code implementation before it’s getting merged to the codebase almost every day.

 Another thing that we also that most people don’t know about, is that we sometimes had a “pause” moment.
-It’s when we’re put our hands away from the keyboard, then staring at the blank slate or thru our office windows.
+It’s when we’re put our hands away from the keyboard, then stare at the blank slate or thru our office windows.

 It’s mostly because we are in a deep thought kinda situation.
 Software engineers’ job is basically problem-solving.
 This state is the actualization of the activity itself.
 We were actually thinking inside our heads!
-How do I explain it ya… It’s like we’re running a “simulation”, weighing up whether our code is the correct one while simultaneously asking ourselves: “Do this code good enough?
+How do I explain it… It’s like we’re running a “simulation”, weighing up whether our code is the correct one while simultaneously asking ourselves: “Do this code good enough?
 Will it break in the future?
 Is there any case that we miss out that can cause our product to burn in flames?”.

-So if you happen to encounter a software engineer that seems to be lost or staring at the blank slate, no… they’re not high — they’re just thinking.
+So if you happen to encounter a software engineer that seems to be lost or staring at the blank slate, no… they’re not high, they’re just thinking.